Tim55667757/PriceGenerator/README.md

 pricegenerator --debug-level 20 --load-from test.csv --render-google index_google.html
 ```

-As a result of executing the command, you will receive a chart [./media/index_google.html](./media/index_google.html)) and statistics in the markdown file.
+As a result of executing the command, you will receive a chart [./media/index_google.html](./media/index_google.html)) and statistics in the Markdown file.
 It will look something like this:

 ![](./media/index_google.html.png)